The Fold Biography

 The album was released later in 1997 and got good reviews.
 An album launch party was held at The Pavilion Theatre in Brighton on October 17th.
 Although the band weren’t madly happy with Close Up at the time, in retrospect, it is their collect favourite of all their recordings.

 Both Spiral and Close Up have long sold out of any stock.
-However, Close Up is available for free - check out the Souncloud link
+At some point both albums will be made available for free streaming on Soundcloud.

 1997 was another very busy year for gigs with gigs now spread around the UK.